Sephley/Minecraft-Server-Ansible/README.md

-# Minecraft-Server using Ansible by Sephely
+# Minecraft-Server using Ansible by Sephley